CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 - Detect and diagnose issues across applications and dependencies with Application Insights.
 - Correlate infrastructure issues with VM insights and Container insights.
 - Collect data from monitored resources by using Azure Monitor Metrics.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Review Azure Monitor metrics

 ### Task 1: Review Azure Monitor metrics